source-source/wellspring/README.md

 # WellSpring Family Clinic Website

-This is the official website for **WellSpring Family Clinic**, built with HTML, CSS, and JavaScript.
+This is the official website of **WellSpring Family Clinic** created in HTML, CSS, and JavaScript.
-It provides information about the clinic, services, booking appointments, and a BMI calculator.
+It has information on clinic, services, booking an appointment, and a BMI calculator.

 ---